When does registration begin?

 How will I receive news and information?

-We communicate mostly through email.
-You can contact a Dive Team Rep at firstname.lastname@example.org with any questions or concerns.
+We communicate mostly through email and the website.
+We also enjoy posting updates, news, fun facts, and team pictures to our facebook site.
+You can contact a Swim Team Rep at firstname.lastname@example.org with any questions or concerns.

 What is the weather policy?